Big Island: Volcano, Waterfalls & Coffee Group Tour

 Stop 6

-Visit Punaluʻu Black Sand Beach, a distinctive coastal gem on the Big Island's southeastern edge.
-This awe-inspiring shore features deep black sands, the result of ancient lava meeting the cool ocean.
+Your journey continues to Punaluʻu Black Sand Beach, a truly distinctive coastal gem on the Big Island's southeastern edge .
+This awe-inspiring shore features deep, jet-black sands, the result of ancient lava meeting the cool ocean.
 Bordered by graceful coconut palms, the tranquil expanse offers a calming place for travelers to unwind and soak in the surrounding allure.
-It's a prime location for encountering Hawaiian green sea turtles, often found warming themselves on the dark, heated sand.
+Punalu'u is a prime location for encountering Hawaiian green sea turtles (Honu), often found warming themselves on the dark, heated sand, making it a memorable photo opportunity.

 What's not included